KeirSimmons/UCL-Computer-Vision/gaussians/README.md

 # Implementation Details & Results

-Below are the results of running the model (pipeline 2 with hyperparameter optimisation) as provided in `implementation.py` with and without the gabor filter (for comparison).
+Below are the results of running the model (pipeline 2 with hyperparameter optimisation) as provided in `implementation.py` with and without the gabor filter (for comparison) to classify apples and 'not apples'.
 Note that I have set `results=True` in the tune step to yield the ROC curves. `./images/6.jpg` is used to show the power of the model, and `./images/5.jpg` to show its weaknesses.
 As discussed earlier, similar colours can lead to bad classification, (in the case of `./images/5.jpg`) and hence the low F1 score.
 This is where the gabor filter can help, by discriminating by textures as well as colours.

 ## Test Images